EEErinzzz/Computer-network/README.md

 ## Disconnection Check
 1. Disconnection occurs when one player in the room disconnects.
  - If a player leaves before or after the other player's guess, the remaining player must guess first and will receive the message: `You are the winner` since the other player has quit.
+ - If a player made a guess, the guess will be uploaded to the server and remains in the server storage utill the game ends.
+Even though the player leaves before the other player's guess, the remaining player will receive message as normal.

+2. Disconnection occurs when one player is waiting for rooms.
+- If a player is in the wait room and its connection to the server ends suddenly, the server will acknowledge this disconnection and update the room status accordingly.